cydergoth/vivarium/README.md

 This project is the driver software for an expandable Vivarium temperature controller using an Arduino as the system master controller.

+*** NOTE: There is a varient of this project for Arduino Yun using a REST API on the "yun" branch ***

 Features
 --------